-When we have had heavy rain, it flushes debris and pollution from town and rural land into waterways and we advise you not to swim for 2 – 3 days after heavy or prolonged rain – even at sites that generally have good water quality.
+When we have had heavy rain, it flushes debris and pollution from town and rural land into waterways.
+This is why we advise you not to swim for 2 – 3 days after heavy rain – even at places that generally have good water quality.
 Check that the water is clean and clear before taking a dip too.
 A handy guide is: if you can't see your toes when standing knee-deep in water, then the water quality is not the best for a swim.

 While some of the highest levels of toxic algae have been found in the Tukituki catchment, it can grow in other rivers in the region, so always keep a look out, particularly in stony bottomed rivers.